IASR/AFSP International Summit on Suicide Research

 October 15-18, 2023 • Barcelona, Spain

-The 2021 Virtual Summit was the largest to date with 549 attendees from 36 countries!
 The Summit is sponsored by the International Academy of Suicide Research in partnership with the American Foundation for Suicide Prevention.

 Conference Co-Chairs: